Band gap analysis and carrier localization in cation-disordered ZnGeN$_2$: Disorder and Density of States

-Interpreting band gaps both as calculated and after excluding states with an IPR above a certain threshold allows us to determine the contribution of those localized states to the electronic structure and where they cluster in energy.
-In Figure \ref{fig:gaps}, the unlimited IPR definition shows how small fractions of defects drastically reduce the band gap, while ignoring highly localized states shows that this significant change is largely–but not exclusively–due to these isolated defects.
-In the band gap interpretations that do not consider highly localized states (e.g., IPR$<$10 and IPR$<$5), the band gap still reduces by roughly 2 eV, but this reduction occurs through continuous bands in energy in disordered configurations rather than through defect states in structures with near-perfect ordering.
+Interpreting band gaps both as-calculated and after excluding states with an IPR above a certain threshold allows us to determine the contribution of those localized states to the electronic structure as well as where those states cluster in energy.
+In Figure \ref{fig:gaps}, the traditional, unlimited IPR definition shows how small fractions of defects drastically reduce the band gap, while ignoring highly localized states shows that this significant change is largely–but not exclusively–due to these isolated defects.
+In the band gap interpretations that do not consider highly localized states (e.g., IPR$<$10 and IPR$<$5), the band gap still decreases by roughly 2 eV, but this reduction occurs through continuous bands in energy in disordered configurations rather than through defect states in structures with near-perfect ordering.

 Taking band gaps as the difference between highest occupied and lowest unoccupied states yields a change from 3.5 eV to 2.0 eV with only a drop in LRO parameter from $\eta$=1.00 to $\eta$=0.94.
 For low order parameters, the difference between the unlimited gaps and gaps excluding states with IPR$>$5 is again significant.
 The IPR limitation places the gap in the amber/green region of the visible spectrum with some trend toward higher band gap with higher SRO parameter per Figure \ref{fig:gaps}b).
-For largely disordered structures, this sizable transition creates very small band gaps less than 1.6 eV for $\eta\leq0.20$, a much larger change in band gap with ordering than predicted for the more researched \ch{Cu2ZnSnS} (CZTS) system. \cite{scragg2016cu,Zawadzki2015} When these structures are fully random (i.e., at infinite effective temperature), the band gaps consistently drop to zero for the unlimited definition and remain undefined for the cases with limited IPR.
+For largely disordered structures, this sizable transition creates very small band gaps less than 1.6 eV for $\eta\leq0.20$, a much larger change in band gap with ordering than predicted for the more researched \ch{Cu2ZnSnS} (CZTS) system. \cite{scragg2016cu,Zawadzki2015} When these structures are fully random (i.e., at infinite effective temperature), the band gaps consistently drop to zero for the unlimited definition and are undefined for the cases with limited IPR.

 Though the supercell size of structures used for the present analysis is large for typical DFT calculations (and especially so for band gap corrected electronic structure calculations), it is still limited in capturing the statistics of configurational disorder, particularly in the dilute defect limit (low effective temperature).
 The localization of these states in structures with small fractions of defects and the impact of the defects' spatial proximity were studied by Skachkov \emph{et al.} \cite{Skachkov2016}.
 These mid-gap states isolated in energy are generally accepted as detrimental to optoelectronic properties by decreasing the quantity of carriers collected, reducing the lifetimes of those carriers or inhibiting radiation of a photon. \cite{park2018point,meneghini2014characterization} However, at higher defect concentrations, where defect bands widen in energy as in largely disordered supercells in Figure \ref{fig:dos}b), conflicting theories exist as to the impact of defect density on the relative rate of non-radiative recombination.